 In April 2012 the HRA became subject to the Self Financing regime.
 Under the scheme the costs associated with running, maintaining and replacing the Council's housing stock is financed from income generated from rents, sale receipts, and if necessary, capital borrowing which, at the time, was limited by a borrowing cap set by the government.
 This borrowing cap was lifted in 2018/19.
 At the time of the Self Financing settlement the HRA took loans totalling £196,911,000 (an amount determined by and payable to The Secretary of State).
-HRA reserves over and above minimum balances (£21,302,059 at 31 March 2019) are required to repay those loans taken out as part of the Self Financing agreement and balance the needs of the service.
+HRA reserves over and above minimum balances (£19,819,000 at 31 March 2020) are required to repay those loans taken out as part of the Self Financing agreement and balance the needs of the service.
+In addition Members have approved a reserve of £5.7Million to allow for interest rate fluctuations on borrowing.